Skip to main content

 Why do interest rates increase?

 Bulder follows the market.
-When Norges Bank raises the key policy rate, the costs for banks increase – and that affects the rate we offer you.
-Norges Bank raises the policy rate primarily to curb inflation and control rising prices in the Norwegian economy.
+When Norges Bank raises the key policy rate, banks' own funding costs increase – and that affects the rate we offer.
+Norges Bank raises the key policy rate primarily to curb inflation in the Norwegian economy.

 How much notice do you give before a rate change?